Xilinx/brevitas/docsrc/source/user_guide/qronos.rst

 =================================================================

-Qronos is a new post-training quantization (PTQ) algorithm that sequentially rounds and updates neural network weights.
-It explicitly corrects quantization errors in both the weights and activations of previous layers while diffusing error into future (yet-to-be quantized) weights.
-Let’s dive into the Qronos algorithm and how to use it with Brevitas!
+Qronos is a new post-training quantization (PTQ) algorithm that sequentially rounds and updates neural network weights to explicitly address quantization errors that have been introduced in both the weights and activations of previous layers.
+At each iteration, Qronos first selects the quantized weight that optimally corrects the current approximation error while holding the remaining weights fixed.
+It then updates the future (yet-to-be quantized) weights to optimally compensate for the rounding error.
+Let's dive into the Qronos algorithm and how to use it with Brevitas!

 .. raw:: html

     <div align="center">
 	   <a href="https://arxiv.org/pdf/2505.11695">📄 Paper</a>&nbsp
 		<a href="https://github.com/Xilinx/brevitas/blob/dev/src/brevitas/graph/qronos.py">💻 Code</a>
     </div>